periodicpoint/arabica/README.md

   ./metadata/*.yaml
 ```

-5. For debugging puproses you can produce a `.tex` file by runng pandoc with
+5. For debugging puproses you can produce a `.tex` file by runing pandoc with
 ```
 -o ./output/projectname.tex
 ```